phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 820671
+#Total Number of Tweets: 1751939
-#Number of Clinton Tweets: 548282
+#Number of Trump Tweets: 821344
-#Number of Sanders Tweets: 222910
+#Number of Clinton Tweets: 548626
-#Number of Rubio Tweets: 220925
+#Number of Sanders Tweets: 223160
-#Number of Carson Tweets: 135057
+#Number of Rubio Tweets: 221116
-#Number of Bush Tweets: 93625
+#Number of Carson Tweets: 135256
-#Total Number of Tweets:
+#Number of Bush Tweets: 93726
 ---